Take the First Step Toward Your Health Care Career Now!

 You can advance your career by becoming a registered nurse.
 Or, you can choose to teach health services in a trade school or community college.

-You’ll find that the highest paying industries are outpatient centers, doctors' offices, and hospitals, which pay a bit above or right around that median salary.
 If you’re working in a hospital, expect irregular hours with nights, weekends, and holidays on the schedule.
 Also, some of your shifts will be more than eight hours.

 Reference: